tlarsin/Frozen-Yogurt-Website-Design/README.md

 # Frozen-Yogurt-Website-Design
-*I created a mockup of a frozen yogurt website design for Jacq Frost, inspired by a frozen yogurt website for a Milwaukee based business.
+*I created a mockup of a frozen yogurt website design for Jacq Frost, inspired by a [Link to Yo Factory](http://www.yofactoryyogurt.com "Yo Factory") frozen yogurt place in Milwaukee.
 Not affiliated with Jacq Frost.*

 **Website features a parallax design.**